Flat Earth is a Microcosm of Big Tech Futurism

 Like this guy.
 Screenshot from a video posted on NBC News.

 Second, we need to apply greater emphasis on teaching the limits of technology.
-On this I mean from a more philosophical perspective than technical one.
+On this I mean from as much of a philosophical perspective as a technical one.
 This would include exploring previous tech hypes that amounted to practically nothing, or at least only very long-term change.

 Finally, voters need to start demanding that societal goods belong in the hands of the people who pay for and depend upon them.
 Like healthcare, pervasive, world-altering tech should not be controlled by profiteers.
 I have pontificated on this at length in the article linked below.

 The world is facing many significant turning points.
-More than eight billion people’s fate currently rests in the hands of a tiny cadre of lords who have expressed virtually zero interest in their well-being.
+More than eight billion people’s fate currently rests in the hands of a tiny cadre of lords who have expressed virtually zero interest in the general welfare.
 This is a recipe for disaster.
-Instead of one day enjoying a Star Trek-styled utopia, we might be left with a choice between endless suffering or jumping off the edge of the flat earth.
-I suppose if that day comes, we will all happily acknowledge that they were right all along.
+Instead of one day enjoying a legitimate futuristic utopia, we might be left with a choice between endless suffering or jumping off the edge of the flat earth.
+I suppose if that day comes, we will all happily acknowledge that the Level Earth Observers of the world were right all along.

 * * *